arunkv7/arunkv7.github.io/README.md

-## This is webpage for the research work of Arun Kumar Varanasi.
+## webpage of Arun Kumar Varanasi.